 - While music is playing the students must eat silently; they may talk when the music goes off.
 Use school tone 1 or 2. - Lunch is free for all students.
-Students are given choices as they go through the line. - Students wishing to purchase a second lunch may do so but must pay adult lunch price (\$3.50; breakfast is \$2.00). - NO CANS - No swapping food or taking food from lunchroom - Each person is responsible for removing the food or paper around his/her tray and seat and putting up the tray carefully. - Children are to be in an orderly line entering and exiting the lunchroom. - Children returning from appointments should not bring fast food into the lunchroom in its original packaging.
+Students are given choices as they go through the line. - Students wishing to purchase a second lunch may do so but must pay adult lunch price (lunch \$3.75; breakfast \$2.25; cup of ice \$.25). - NO CANS - No swapping food or taking food from lunchroom - Each person is responsible for removing the food or paper around his/her area and seat and putting all trash in the trashcans when directed. - Children are to be in an orderly line entering and exiting the lunchroom. - Children returning from appointments should not bring fast food into the lunchroom in its original packaging. - Dolphin Diner Guests may eat with their child only.
+Friends are not to be invited to leave the table and join guests without prior approval from the Principal.